skcript/styleguide-css/README.md

 background-fallback.png
 ```
 **Tip:** If you are using CSS with Rails.
 Migrate to SCSS with `asset-data-url('image-filename.svg')` instead of using the regular `url('image-filename.svg')`

+Always prefer using compressed PNGs for large background images, and SVGs for elements like icons.
+Icons are usually crafted with [Sketch for Mac](http://bohemiancoding.com/sketch/) with 512x512 dimensions.